Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson9/Lesson9.md

 HTTP request methods GET, POST, DELETE, and so on, are constructed using parameters common to them all.
 Thus, HTTP requests offer a prime opportunity to employ the Builder pattern to create different types of request objects with commonly shared parameters.

-Instead of rewriting the parameters for a separate request object for each HTTP method, a more efficient design is to design a single RequestBuilder object that reuses the commonly shared reqeust parameters, then call a separate function on the RequestBuilder object to create a request for a GET or a POST, respectively.
+Instead of rewriting the parameters for a separate request object for each HTTP method, a more efficient design is to design a single RequestBuilder object that reuses the commonly shared request parameters, then call a separate function on the RequestBuilder object to create a request for a GET or a POST, respectively.

 <!-- Insert code sample here -->